Ubuntu Forums ubuntu.com - launchpad.net - ubuntu help

 Regards, David.

-Please mark your thread as "Solved" (using the Thread Tools) when appropriate.
+Please mark your thread as Solved when appropriate

 Ubuntu